TNRIS/lambda-s4/README.md

 ## MapServer

 The Workflow of lambda functions maintain the imagery and mapfiles for all the services.
 The mapfiles are dumped into the s3 bucket in a subdirectory named 'mapfiles' (see note below about this folder's permissions).
 Independent of this workflow, is a dockerized Mapserver instance running within ECS in it's own cluser.
 It is within it's own cluster because it must be run on a custom AMI which has FUSE s3fs installed and the s3 bucket mounted as directory.
 This directory is shared as a volume to the running docker so the Mapserver looks in the bucket for mapfiles to serve under the illusion they are local.
 Instructions for creating the AMI are [here](http://adambreznicky.com/fuse_mapserver/) with included details related to permissions requirements.
+No special code is needed for the Mapserver instance (out-of-the-box configuration) so head over the TNRIS deployments repo for managing the instance with Terraform.

 TODO: